BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I participated in the 26th European Conference on Artificial Intelligence (ECAI) 2023 in Krakow, Poland.
+I participated and presented our paper in the 26th European Conference on Artificial Intelligence (ECAI) 2023 in Krakow, Poland.